keptn-sandbox/keptn-in-a-box/README.md

 ![#](doc/ac-concepts-keptninabox.png)

-## 🥜The Bash File - Features in a Nutshell
+## 🥜Keptn-in-a-Box - Features in a Nutshell
 - Update the ubuntu repository
 - Installation of Docker (for building own Docker images)
 - Installation of Microkubernetes (v1.15)